dnsimple/chef-dnsimple/README.md

 ## Requirements

-A DNSimple account at http://dnsimple.com
+* A DNSimple account at https://dnsimple.com
+* Chef 11 or newer (Feel free to send a pull request for Chef 10.x support)

 ## Attributes